onap/archived-vnfsdk-ves-agent/veslibrary/ves_clibrary/evel/evel-library/code/evel_library/quickstart.md

       These represent the **other** domain in the event schema.

-  6. Service Events
+  6. PNF Registration

-      These represent the **serviceEvents** domain in the event schema.
+      These represent the **pnfRegistration** domain in the event schema.

-  7. Signaling
+  7. SIP Signaling

-      These represent the **signaling** domain in the event schema.
+      These represent the **sipSignaling** domain in the event schema.

   8. State Change